Dueling images of attorney general nominee Jeff Sessions

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

-“When we look at Mr. Sessions’ record as a whole, there are some gaping holes and some grave questions … about his commitment to fair and even enforcement of the law,” said Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law, a legal advocacy group.
+Similar concerns cost Sessions a federal judgeship in 1986, when he confronted and denied allegations that he’d made racist comments as a U.S. attorney under President Ronald Reagan.
+The Judiciary Committee denied him the post, and civil rights advocates have since raised objections to his positions on voting rights, hate crime prosecutions and immigration.

-Sessions has said the 1986 proceedings and allegations of racism were hurtful.
-His principal accuser is dead, and longtime friends from Alabama insist it’s an unfair caricature of a devoutly religious man who came of age in the segregated Jim Crow South.
+Yet in Wilcox County, Alabama, where Sessions was a leading student in the all-white public high school class of 1965, and in Mobile, Alabama, where he became a local Republican Party leader and federal prosecutor, Sessions’ longtime friends speak fondly of a polite Eagle Scout and devoutly religious man they contend is unfairly caricatured.

-“The man I know is an upright individual, who is honest, who is forthright,” said Mobile Mayor Sandy Stimpson, who first met the senator as a fellow United Methodist Church parishioner before either held elected office.
+“The man I know is an upright individual,” said Mobile Mayor Sandy Stimpson, who met Sessions before either held elected office.
+“He is eminently qualified to uphold the laws and Constitution of the United States.”

 Greg Griffin, a black Alabama judge who worked as a state attorney when Sessions was Alabama attorney general, said Sessions “always treated me with respect” and called him “one of the best bosses I ever had.”